“Happy Father’s Day,” I said to my mother during our daily call to each other. She laughed, but I could tell she appreciated it.

 Her goal of the big house got sidelined when she met my father, got pregnant, and unwillingly married.
 She had my two brothers and me within the space of four years and continually battled my father over his drinking and inability to keep a job during their short-lived marriage.

 My father Glenn was mostly gone when we were little.
-The longest time he lived with us was the year we moved to Arizona when I turned seven.
-My mother told him to leave for good after he lost yet another job, and drank and gambled away his latest paycheck.
+The longest time he lived with us was the year we moved to Arizona when I was seven.
+My mother made him to leave for good after he lost yet another job, and drank and gambled away his latest paycheck.

 I remember watching my father slowly pack his clothes.
 My mom was gone working.